SciViews/renku-project-template/README.md

 # renku-project-template

 A repository of templates for new Renku projects.
+A `bds2021` template was added for Biological Data Science Courses at University of Mons, Belgium, see <http://bds.sciviews.org>.

 The next sections outline what different files in the template are used for.

 ## For running interactive environments from Renkulab